angela-d/autohosts/README.md

 To see which version you're running on your system: `grep "VERSION=" /etc/autohosts.conf`

-### Versions prior to 2.0.0:
+### Versions prior to 3.0.0:
-Due to structural changes in the codebase, an uninstall and reinstall is necessary.
+Due to structural changes in the codebase, an uninstall and reinstall is recommended (unless installed via deb).
 You can do this without losing your custom filters.
 ```bash
 git clone https://github.com/angela-d/autohosts.git /tmp/autohosts &&
 cd autohosts &&
 cp ~/autohosts/custom_filters /tmp/custom_filters &&
 sudo ./prior-v2-uninstall
 ```
-Run your preferred method of installation to get v2.0.0.
+Run your preferred method of installation to get v3.0.0.
 Once installation completes, restore your custom filters:
 ```bash
 rm ~/autohosts/custom_filters &&
 mv /tmp/custom_filters ~/autohosts/custom_filters
 ```

+Debian users: Simply `apt install ./autohosts.deb` to upgrade to the latest version.
 ***

 ## Adding Custom Blacklists or Whitelists